Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 2, CFB Week 3

-Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for CFB, Week 2 NFL
+Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for Week 2 NFL, CFB

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-Week 2 of the NFL season begins on Thursday with an NFC matchup between the Washington Commanders and Green Bay Packers, while the Week 3 college football slate starts that same night with an ACC clash between NC State vs. Wake Forest.
-That makes for the perfect time to use the latest Sleeper Fantasy promo code CBSSPORTS, which offers new users a 100% deposit match up to $100.
-The NFC showdown will be played at Green Bay's Lambeau Field and will feature playoff teams from a year ago.
-Second-year standout quarterback Jayden Daniels leads the Commanders, while a healthy Jordan Love will be behind center for the Packers.
+The Washington Commanders and Green Bay Packers kick off Week 2 on Thursday Night Football from Lambeau Field in Green Bay, while Week 3 of the college football season starts that same night with a matchup between ACC rivals when N.C.
+State takes on Wake Forest.
+That means it's a perfect time to use the latest Sleeper Fantasy promo code CBSSPORTS, which offers new users a 100% deposit match up to $100.
+The Commanders vs. Packers game features a pair of playoff teams from a year ago.
+Jayden Daniels will quarterback the Commanders, while a Jordan Love leads the Packers offense.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.